scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 Plotting Metrics
 ----------------
-Sacredboard can visualize metrics such as accuracy or loss, if they are tracked using Sacreds metrics interface.
+Sacredboard can visualize metrics such as accuracy or loss if they are tracked using Sacreds metrics interface.
-Metrics can be tracked through the Run object which is accessible by adding the special ``_run`` variable to a captured function.
+Metrics can be tracked through the Run object, which is accessible by adding the special ``_run`` variable to a captured function.
 This object provides a ``log_scalar`` method than can be called with an arbitrary metric name, its value, and (optionally) the corresponding iteration number:

 .. code-block:: python